bow/crimson/README.rst

     # You can supply the file name as string ...
     parsed = picard.parse("/path/to/a/picard.metrics")

-    # ... or s a file handle directly
+    # ... or a file handle directly
     with open("/path/to/a/picard.metrics") as src:
         parsed = picard.parse(src)

-Crimson is tested against Python 2.7, Python 3.3, and Python 3.4.

 Why
 ---